Oralytics/Article_Code/README.md

-# Article_Code
-Sample code used in various articles
+# Sample Code from my Articles
+This repository will contain sample code from some of the articles I've written.

+For lots more sample code, check out my blog at   www.oralytics.com